wjuno/helpSG_crawler/README.md

 * __Go to the foodreview/foodreview/spiders__
 	* Issue this command to use Spider to crawl :
 		> scrapy crawl yelppy -o itemRecord.json
-			* this will also generate itemRecord.json
-		> scrapy crawl yelppy
-			* will not generate itemRecord.json

 ## __To run [Part 2]__ ##